Riggs Field: 2013 Renovations

 In 2013, Riggs Field underwent a second round of renovations.
 Stands were constructed to replace bleachers on the north side of the stadium.
 Additionally, a new entrance was constructed on this side of the stadium and pedestrian improvements were installed along the north side between the stadium and highway SC 93.
 A memorial to Walter Riggs was constructed at the new entrance on the north side.
 Renovations were completed in time for the 2013 soccer season.

 100th anniversary celebration

 On October 2, 2015, Clemson University celebrated Riggs Field's 100th anniversary.
 The Clemson University men's and women's soccer teams both played vs Virginia Tech and Wake Forest, respectively.
 Special promotions included a museum in the nearby indoor track to display artifacts and photos from Riggs Field's history, 2000 commemorative scarves to celebrate the occasion, and one uniform was given away during the women's game.

-Riggs Field in pop culture
+In popular culture

 The original configuration of the track and former football stadium, sans bleachers, was featured in a long scene in the latter portion of the 1974 Burt Lancaster movie The Midnight Man, filmed in part at Clemson University in 1973.